“It is better to fail in originality, than to succeed in imitation.”

 -Herman Melville, Hawthorne and His Mosses

-This review is for the version of the game released this year (2017) on the Nintendo Switch.
+This review is for the version of the game released this year (2017) on the Nintendo Switch, though the original release was in 2013.

 Even if you’ve never played a Legend of Zelda game, you’ve likely played any one of its many homages, tributes, clones, rip offs and knock offs.
 Zelda certainly must be one of the most influential franchises in gaming history.
 As is frequently true of the biggest, earliest IPs, there have been a lot of games which have followed (consciously or unconsciously) in the Legend of Zelda’s footsteps.
 This is perhaps clearest in the indie scene, which often takes snapshots of past classics and builds on them.